lxanders/blog-posts/posts/getting-started-with-technical-blogging.md

 - [metalsmith](http://www.metalsmith.io/)
 - [hexo](http://hexo.io/)

-All of the were quite easy to use but didn't really convince me.
+All of them were quite easy to use but didn't really convince me.
 While e.g. hexo was to bloated, metalsmith was not easy enough to use in the beginning and jekyll had a displeasing configuration.

-Patrick mentioned in his talk I mentioned above [Cabin](http://www.cabinjs.com/).
+Patrick mentioned in his talk the promising tool [Cabin](http://www.cabinjs.com/).
 After a short test I wanted to try it some time as my blogging engine.
 The tool fulfills all the points I mentioned above.
 Some of the points I like especially:

 - Syntax highlighting works out of the box
 - Cabin is installable as [node](http://nodejs.org/) module
 - It is quite lightweight